hvandermarel/GNSS-Perl-toolbox/README.md

 ### Linux, Mac, other unix

 Perl is installed by default on most Linux distributions and Mac.
 Simply copy the scripts to a folder in your path and they should work.
 Keep the libraries within the same folder as the scripts.

-If you want, you can create a symbolic link (without the `.pl` extension) from folder in your search path to each script.

 ### Microsoft windows